HatakekkSheeshh/CSE_course_RAG/README.md

 - Backend dependencies are listed in `requirements.txt`.
 - Frontend dependencies are managed via `ui/package.json`.
-- Set `OPENAI_API_KEY` before bringing up the stack; the API will fall back to retrieval-only answers if no LLM is available.
+- Set `GEMINI_API_KEY` (for Gemini) or configure Ollama before bringing up the stack; the API will fall back to retrieval-only answers if no LLM is available.
 - The legacy Streamlit console in `apps/app.py` remains for pipeline inspection but is not part of the default Docker workflow.

 ---